Abhinandan-Ricky/training.python_web/source/presentations/session08.rst

 .. nextslide:: The Pareto Principle

-The Django Admin is a great example of the Pareto Priciple, a.k.a. the 80/20
+The Django Admin is a great example of the Pareto Principle, a.k.a. the 80/20
 rule:

 .. rst-class:: build